Skip navigation

 Your current policy won't be affected, but your next term or renewal may be.
 Your policy is rewritten each time it expires.
 When that occurs, your driving record is a factor in determining your rate.
 That means your rate may go up, but an increase is not guaranteed just because of an accident.

 Your policy can cover the vehicle and anything permanently attached to it, like a truck bed tool box.
 However, in that example, the tools themselves are not covered.
-Contractors who transport tools can purchase coverage for them under a general liability policy or business owners policy (BOP).
+Contractors who transport tools can purchase coverage for them under a General Liability policy or Business Owners Policy (BOP).
 Businesses in the for-hire trucking industry can purchase cargo liability add-on coverage to insure the goods they haul.

 Not necessarily.
 Liability coverage is automatic for trailers under 2,000 pounds gross vehicle weight, but for theft or damage coverage, you have to add the trailer to your policy.
 Trailers 2,000 pounds or over must be added to your policy to have coverage.